 What are you pretending not to know?
 What issue are you avoiding or distorting or not taking action on because you are not telling yourself the truth about that situation or that person?
 What's that thing sneaking up on you ready to jump out of the shadows with some inconvenient reality?

 About two months ago I signed up for a three-day mountain bike stage race in Moab, Utah coming at the end of next March.
 I paid for the race in advance and paid for six months of training with a well-know bike coach in advance.
 I started picturing how beautiful the whole experience was going to be.
-In advance.
 I loved the idea of doing a long grueling race.
 I loved the idea of training throughout the winter to build my character and get in the best shape of my life.
 I loved the idea of working with a world-class coach to crack the whip and hold my feet to the pedals.
 Yup.
 Loved the idea of all that.

 And then Mr. world-class-feet-to-the-pedals-mountain-bike-coach sent me my workouts for the week.
 It had somehow escaped my attention, despite his crystal clear warnings of suffering ahead, that I was going to actually have to do the training.
 "WTF?"